Laurens van der Meulen

 Laurens van der Meulen, also Laureys or Laurent van der Meulen, known in England as Laurence Vander Meulen (1643–1719), was a Flemish sculptor, painter and frame-maker who, after training in his native Mechelen, worked for some time in England.
-He is best known there for having created the statue of King James II now in Trafalgar Square, together with the Flemish sculptor Peter van Dievoet, while working in the workshop of Grinling Gibbons.
+He is best known there for having created, together with the Flemish sculptor Peter van Dievoet, while working in the workshop of Grinling Gibbons, the statue of King James II now in Trafalgar Square.
 He is also known for his wood carvings of frames and medallions.

 Life

-He was born in 1645 in Mechelen, the son of Pieter, originally from Erondegem, and Elisabeth Schuermans from Mechelen.
+Vander Meulen was born in 1643 in Mechelen, the son of Pieter, originally from Erondegem, and Elisabeth Schuermans from Mechelen.
 At the time Mechelen was one of the prime centres of sculpture making in Flanders, next only to Antwerp.
 He started training as a sculptor in the workshop of Pieter van der Stock and was registered in the Mechelen Guild of Saint Luke on 10 November 1665.
 Pieter van der Stock had himself started his traineeship only five years earlier under Coenraet van Kerckhoven.